-Zach Emerson enters his fifth season as the head coach of the Franklin Pierce University men's and women's cross country and track & field programs in 2016-17.
+Zach Emerson enters his seventh season as the head coach of the Franklin Pierce University men's and women's cross country and track & field programs in 2018-19.

 In the spring, the men's track and field team placed fourth at the conference championships with Vinny Blunno capturing the title in the high jump and Andre Wooten taking home first in the triple jump.
 At the NEICAAA Championships, Wooten and John Delahanty placed second and seventh in their respective events and earned All-New England honors as well.
 The women's squad finished in eighth place at the championships.
 Nicole Galewsky, Lillan Baah and Alexa Cassara competed at the NEICAAA Championships and finished their events in eighth, 13th and 26th place.
 Emerson coached the first woman in program history to earn All-America honors as Alyssa Lambert placed 12th in the 1500 meter race at the NCAA Championships.